 Career Map: Veterinarian

-This document was updated in May 2011.
+This document was updated in collaboration with the Ontario Ministry of Citizenship and Immigration in May 2015.
 Requirements may have changed by the time you apply.
 Please contact the College of Veterinarians of Ontario before completing your application.

 Before You Immigrate to Canada